Man Group finance head exits as "fightback" begins

 It was around 14 percent away from its so-called high-water mark in March, the level at which it can start earning performance fees for Man.

-The company’s depressed share price has fed rumours of a takeover bid over many months but analysts say the number of potentially interested suitors would be small.
+The company’s depressed share price has fed rumors of a takeover bid over many months but analysts say the number of potentially interested suitors would be small.

 “Why do you buy someone else’s problems unless you have problems of your own?
 There’s a lot more high quality assets out there,” said one analyst who spoke on condition of anonymity.